hieverest/free-code-camp-projects/fcc-calculator/README.md

+Written in ReactJS.
+Has basic funtions of plus, minus, divide and multiply, all clear and clear entry etc.

+Please see demo here: https://codepen.io/hieverest/full/WjaMVW/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>